Hazarral/Hazarral/README.md

 ### Current Focus
 **Developing [Denos: Descent]**
 I am the Lead Developer, Artist, and Writer for *Denos: Descent*.
-It's a Top-Down Roguelike built in **Godot**, focusing on complex systems and deep lore.
+It's a Top-Down Roguelike built in **Godot**, focusing on scalable modular systems and engaging lore.
 * *Status:* In Active Development
 * *Engine:* Godot (GDScript)